• Skip to primary navigation

 ingredients for Hawaiian Haystack

-How to make Hawaiian Haystack Recipe
+How to make Hawaiian Haystacks

 • Cook the Chicken.
 I have three favorite ways for cooking chicken.
 The first one is in the slow cooker, the chicken stays nice and moist and doesn’t dry out.
 You can also do it in the Instant Pot in less time, it only takes about 25 minutes and is a great way to do a lot at one time.
 The quickest way to do though is in the microwave.
 You can find all the details for the microwave method here.